digiassetX/digiasset_node/bin/readme.md

 2) Install IPFS Desktop (Instructions: https://docs.ipfs.io/install/ipfs-desktop/)
 3) Run the program

+Note:-
+- If you are planning to run this all the time, you may want to set IPFS to run on boot.
+In linux, you can do this by running ```crontab -e``` and the add ```@reboot /usr/local/bin/ipfs daemon``` to the bottom of the file.
+Save, quit and reboot.
+- If the 'IPFS Desktop' status line says 'Running' in green, the DigiAsset Metadata server is working correctly.
+If the line is red, there is a problem with the IPFS daemon.
+- The 'Security' status will likely say 'No Password Set'.
+This is the password for the web UI.
+You can create one by visiting the web UI, and adding a new user via the Settings menu.

 ### Installation - Raspberry Pi (headless):

 1) Install IPFS Daemon (https://snapcraft.io/install/ipfs/raspbian)